softwaresaved/data_management_plan_investigation/README.md

 ## Summary

 Investigate data related research outcomes and relate these to data management plans (DMPs).
 See whether DMPs have changed the work of researchers and how this is having an effect on research.

+## Plan

+1. Get all data related research outcomes from Gateway to Research